Texas's 32nd congressional district: 2004

 In the 2004 election, Martin Frost, the Democratic representative from Texas's 24th congressional district, who had been redistricted out of his district in Fort Worth, Arlington, and parts of Dallas, decided to run against Sessions rather than challenge Kenny Marchant or Joe Barton.
 Sessions benefited from President George W. Bush's endorsement to win in this Republican-leaning district.

 2006

-In 2006, Dallas lawyer (and cousin of Arkansas Senator Mark Pryor) Will Pryor unsuccessfully challenged Sessions, and lost by a large margin.
+In 2006, Dallas lawyer (and cousin of U.S. Senator Mark Pryor) Will Pryor unsuccessfully challenged Sessions, and lost by a large margin.

 2008

 In 2008, Sessions successfully faced a challenge by Democrat Eric Roberson and was reelected to another term.

 2010

 In 2010, Sessions successfully faced a challenge by Democrat Grier Raggio and Libertarian John Jay Myers.
 Sessions was reelected to another term.

 2012

 In 2012, Sessions successfully faced a challenge by Democrat Katherine Savers McGovern and Libertarian Seth Hollist.
 Sessions was reelected to his 9th term.